 Our Analysis and Test Results

 The Cerium LT is an excellent lightweight down jacket from Arc'teryx.
-While it does not earn an award here, it is still a great choice for anyone looking for a very light, warm, and versatile down jacket.
+While it does not earn an award, it's still an excellent choice for anyone looking for a very light, warm, and versatile down jacket.

-The Cerium LT from Arc'teryx is a lightweight jacket featuring 850 fill down.
+The Cerium LT is a lightweight jacket featuring 850 fill down.
 This high fill power is some of the best quality down available, but it is important to recognize that this reflects the warmth for the weight, not the overall warmth of the jacket.
-In short, this is not a jacket that would be adequate to get you to the summit of Everest.
-However, for most applications, the level of warmth will be adequate.
+For most applications, the level of warmth will be adequate.

-This jacket is thin but exceptionally warm for its size.
-We really enjoyed wearing it during mild, fall temperatures, as well layering under hard shell jackets or bigger down jackets in particularly cold places.
+It's thin but exceptionally warm for its size.
+We really enjoyed wearing it during mild, fall temperatures, as well as layering under hardshell jackets or bigger down jackets in particularly cold places.
 It is longer than some lightweight jackets, too, which helps keep body heat in— exactly where you want it.

 When the weather became stormy and frigid, we would layer the Cerium LT under a hardshell.
 Thanks to the careful placement of synthetic Coreloft insulation at the shoulders, cuffs, and armpits, this jacket is well-suited to keep you cozy.
 This layering strategy also protects the jacket from abrasion.

-At 9.5 ounces, the Cerium LT is among the lighter jackets in this review.
-The use of Coreloft synthetic insulation boosts its weight when compared with some of the award winners in this review, such as the amazingly lightweight Ghost Whisperer from Mountain Hardwear, which comes in at 4.5 ounces.
+At 9.5 ounces, the Cerium LT is one of the lighter jackets in this review.
+The use of Coreloft synthetic insulation boosts its weight when compared with some of the competition in this review.

-The compressibility of down jackets is primarily a function of the quality of the down.
+The compressibility of a down jacket is primarily a function of the quality of the down.
 Higher fill power, which is typically 750 and above, means the jacket has better down, making it warmer for its weight.
-This higher quality fill down is also more compressible; these are the features which make down such an excellent companion in the backcountry (so long as it doesn't get wet).
+This higher quality fill down is also more compressible; these are the features that make down such an excellent companion in the backcountry (so long as it doesn't get wet).

-The excellent 850 fill down in the Cerium LT allow it to be incredibly warm and compressible for the weight.
-It is not quite up to the Ghost Whisperer standard due to the small amount of Coreloft synthetic insulation, which is less compressible than down, but this might be a tradeoff worth your while if you use this jacket in wet climates.
+The excellent 850 fill down in the Cerium LT allows it to be incredibly warm and compressible for the weight.
+The small amount of Coreloft synthetic insulation is less compressible than down, but this might be a tradeoff worth your while if you use this jacket in wet climates.

-The Cerium LT features a Durable Water Repellent finish which does just that - repels moisture.
+The Cerium LT features a Durable Water Repellent finish, which does just that - repels moisture.
 This is a standard of nearly all outerwear these days and works well for light moisture.
-However, this jacket is not remotely designed to be waterproof.
+However, this jacket is not designed to be waterproof.

-In many urban environments, down jackets are an asset for a similar reason; they're light, compressible, warm, and easy to stuff into your laptop bag or backpack for your daily commute, just in case the weather turns.
-The Cerium LT is not designed as a stylish urban jacket, but it is well made and features several color options that ensure it will slide seamlessly from the mountains to the local coffee shop.
+Around town, down jackets are an asset for a similar reason; they're light, compressible, warm, and easy to stuff into your laptop bag or backpack for your daily commute, just in case the weather turns.
+The Cerium LT is not designed as a stylish city jacket, but it is well made and features several color options that ensure it will slide seamlessly from the mountains to the local coffee shop.

 — Lyra Pierotti